liblaber/nyt-archive-api-2.0.0-python-1.0.0/README.md

-# NytarchivesSdk Python SDK 1.0.0
+# NYT Archives Python SDK 1.0.0

-Welcome to the NytarchivesSdk SDK documentation.
-This guide will help you get started with integrating and using the NytarchivesSdk SDK in your project.
+Welcome to the NYT Archives SDK SDK documentation.
+This guide will help you get started with integrating and using the NYT Archives SDK in your project.

 ## Versions